Have you seen the Sea of Stars?

 If you share what goes viral, you've probably seen these images of the Sea of Stars Maldives.

-Bioluminescence in the waters of Maldives is nothing new.
-All you have to do is trail your fingers through the water at night, and you’ll see a bluish glitter.
-These are phytoplankton in the water reacting to disturbance.
+Bioluminescence in the Maldives' waters is not a new phenomenon.
+All you have to do at night is run your fingers through the water to see a bluish glitter.
+These are phytoplankton in the water reacting to a disturbance.

-But glittery phytoplankton takes a backstage in the phenomenon now famous as the Sea of Stars.
+Glittery phytoplankton, on the other hand, takes a back seat in the phenomenon known as the Sea of Stars.

-The 'Sea of Stars’ got famous because it lasts longer, and thus, shows up clearly on long-exposure photography.
-It lasts longer than typical plankton bioluminescence because these shoreline light shows are held by creatures called ostracod crustaceans.
-They're tiny cousins of crabs and shrimps.
-When disturbed, they can glow up to a minute.
+The 'Sea of Stars' became famous because it lasts longer and, as a result, appears clearly on long-exposure photography.
+Because these shoreline light shows are held by creatures known as ostracod crustaceans, they last longer than typical plankton bioluminescence.
+They're crab and shrimp's little cousins.
+If they are disturbed, they can glow for up to a minute.

-You can spot this phenomenon at various islands in the Maldives.
-But the most famous location for sightings is Vaadoo Island in Raa Atoll.
+This phenomenon can be seen on several islands in the Maldives.
+The most well-known sighting location, however, is Vaadoo Island in Raa Atoll.

-The phenomenon can be seen in varying intensities year-round.
-But it’s highly unpredictable.
-There’s just no telling when these little guys start lighting up the beach.
-It simply happens when the number of ostracod crustaceans that wash up ashore increases.
+Throughout the year, the phenomenon can be seen in varying degrees of intensity.
+However, it is highly unpredictable.
+It's impossible to say when these little guys will start lighting up the beach.
+It simply occurs as the number of ostracod crustaceans washing up on the shore increases.